priyankghosh/ETL-PROJ-AWS-02/README.md

-# Airflow Local ETL Project
+# ETL Project on AWS

 This project sets up a local Apache Airflow environment using Docker Compose to orchestrate ETL pipelines for extracting data from APIs, transforming it, and saving results as CSV/JSON files.